nickmflorin/stockings/README.md

 # nick.florin

-This repository contains a web application that supports my personal resume, portfolio and website.
+This repository contains a web application that is used for scraping publically available web data from specific e-commerce websites and allowing users to monitor, manage and configure notifications and alerts for events that occur in relation to products that the specific e-commerce sites offer.

 &copy; Nick Florin, 2024